juniorsundarCasual/TGT/vault/volume-4.chapter-288.md

 Again, no response.

 "Furthermore, I admit that you are a far better orator than I am.
-You are able to work a crowd more dynamically and with greater immersion.
+You can work a crowd more dynamically and with greater immersion.
 But you lack the expertise to teach.
 What do you intend to do with all the kids joining the Sect?
 Do you plan on leaving them to their own devices after throwing away some motivational lines?
 How would that be any different from every other sect we've seen so far?"

 "I am already setting the stage for you to realise your ultimate goal.
 The quickest way into the hearts of people is through material goods, which is what the Verum Trading Company seeks to do," Guy highlighted.
 "Take a moment to consider me and my capabilities objectively.
-You were right when you said that we share a lot of similarities in our core, and that our competencies and personalities deviate greatly.
+You were right when you said that we share a lot of similarities in our core and that our competencies and personalities deviate greatly.
 But that isn't a bad thing.
 What you lack, I have in spaded and vice versa.
 We complete each other, don't you see?"

 "ENOUGH!"
-The Other Guy declared forcefully, before a tense silence escaped through the tear.
+The Other Guy declared forcefully before a tense silence escaped through the tear.

-The Other Guy hummed and then said with a chuckle, "It sounds like you just want me to do your dirty work?
+The Other Guy hummed and then said with a chuckle, "It sounds like you just want me to do your dirty work.
 You want an excuse, and I'm the most convenient one."

 "I won't lie," Guy admitted.
 "I am lacking in many crucial ways that pertain to our survival.
 You can fill in those gaps.
 But that does not mean you are without any shortcomings.
 There is no shame in accepting them."